warrior-cultures-and-training

 Pre-Christian versus Christian Influences

-The early Saxons were pagan, and their tattoos often invoked gods such as Woden, Thunor, and Freyja.
-Designs included symbols for protection and victory.
+The early Saxons were pagan, and their tattoos often invoked gods such as Woden, Thunor, and Freyja or the goddess Eostre.
+Designs included symbols for protection, victory, and fertility.
 After the Christianization of the Saxons from the 7th century onward, the Church initially tolerated—but later discouraged—tattooing, associating it with pagan superstition.
 However, some Christianized Saxons adapted the practice, marking themselves with crosses and saints’ symbols.
 This syncretism is visible in manuscript illuminations and grave goods from the late Saxon period.
+The St. Cuthbert Gospel (early 8th century) shows binding decorations that echo earlier pagan motifs, while the Ruthwell Cross (8th century) combines Christian iconography with runic inscriptions—a fusion that may have been mirrored on the skin.

 Materials and Techniques of Saxon Body Art